digitalvectorz/ccarps/Combat.md

 **Note:** When a player chooses to attack there are two options: General target, and Called shot.
 General target is an attack at a chosen target.
 A Called shot is an attack at a specific location or region of a chosen target.

 ## Damage ##
-The damage system is based on the ancient Greek’s beliefs regarding human existence, where a person was measured by the strength and health of their mind, body, and spirit.
+The damage system is based on the ancient Greek's beliefs regarding human existence, where a person was measured by the strength and health of their mind, body, and spirit.
 The optimal case would be to have all three in equal amounts such that they could be represented by an equilateral triangle.
 Dealing and taking damage is handled through a series of check boxes, ten boxes for each of the three types of damage.
-Damage is counted by checking a number of boxes equal to the amount of damage dealt starting at the damage level noted by the weapon’s damage type and rating, and all boxes below that level.
+Damage is counted by checking a number of boxes equal to the amount of damage dealt starting at the damage level noted by the weapon's damage type and rating, and all boxes below that level.
 If a character has already taken damage beyond the indicated level the new damage is counted by checking off boxes on the next available damage type until all the damage is applied.
 Damage levels are Light, Moderate, Heavy, and Deadly.

 In CCARPS damage comes in three forms; **Mental**, **Physical**, and **Spiritual**.